 When a project wraps up, its mission lives on.
 It’s up to you—and your team—to determine how to build upon the success you’ve achieved.

-Ideally, you and your independent consultants have been working throughout the project to define what happens next.
+Ideally, you and your independent talent have been working throughout the project to define what happens next.
 If not, don’t be shy about tacking on a few extra days to get it right.

 You might also take advantage of the flexibility that independents offer and redefine their roles to support your team moving forward.
-Could one or more consultants stay on as part-time advisors to address any questions that come up?
+Could one or more talent stay on as part-time advisors to address any questions that come up?
 Could they come back at a later date to support project execution?
-Discuss these options with your consultants to find a mutually beneficial arrangement.
+Discuss these options with your talent to find a mutually beneficial arrangement.

 Ask questions like: